- G.I. Bill benefits

 - Deferring payment of fees and tuition

 To process your G.I.
 Bill benefits contact the MTSU Charlie and Hazel Daniels Veterans and Military Family Center (Daniels Center) in the Keathley University Center (KUC) Building (Room 124), Monday-Friday from 8am - 4:30pm.
 For information concerning your G.I.
-Bill benefits, refer to Step #2 - Education Benefits.
-For information concerning payment deferment, visit the Deferment of Payments of Tuition and Fees page.
+Bill benefits, refer to Choosing the Right G.I.
+Bill.

 Helping Heroes Grant

 The Helping Heroes Grant is a $1,000 per semester grant, awarded to students who successfully completes twelve (12) or more semester hours with no failing grade as the final grade for the course.
 The student shall receive $500 per semester for successfully completing six (6) to eleven (11) semester hours with no failing grade as a final grade for the course.
 The student shall not receive an award if enrolled in fewer than six (6) semester hours.